How Can I Overcome Alcohol Withdrawal?

 Alcohol withdrawal is extremely uncomfortable and frightening, we know.
 We have seen it for ourselves in the detox phase of our addiction treatment programs.
 Recovery from alcoholism is a life-long process, but we first have to get through the first battle of detox.
 For some, the withdrawal symptoms can be so unpleasant that they give up on their efforts to get sober.
 However, we can win the detox battle by arming ourselves with information.
 Knowing what to expect and having a battle strategy will get you through this first step towards sobriety.

 Please do not try to go through this battle alone.
-Alcohol withdrawal is not only uncomfortable, it is extremely dangerous.
+Alcohol withdrawal is not only uncomfortable, but it is also extremely dangerous.
 Without treatment or supervision, detoxing from alcohol can sometimes lead to death.

 - Shaking hands as well as an internal “shaky feeling”